 Show Your Forklift Some Love with Regular Maintenance.

-Whether you’re purchasing or renting your first forklift or adding to your current fleet, understanding the basics of forklift maintenance is critical to making sure you’re getting longevity from your vehicle.
+Whether you’re purchasing or renting your first forklift or adding to your current fleet, understanding the basics of forklift maintenance is critical to making sure you’re getting longevity from your lift truck.
 Just like any other vehicle, forklifts require regular maintenance and repairs to perform well.
 Following a consistent maintenance schedule is one of the best ways to ensure you’re getting the most out of your lift truck.
+And always be attentive to OSHA's rules for maintenance of industrial trucks, found under the compliance section 1910.178(q).

 Here are five general tips for forklift maintenance that will help keep your vehicles in good working condition: